X-ray Binaries: a potential dominant contributor to the cosmic ray spectral knee structure: The Distribution of X-Ray binaries

 In this study, we construct a quasi-regular grid on the Galactic plane by drawing concentric circles with equal radial spacing around both the Sun and the Galactic Center (GC).
-The radii of these circles, denoted as \( r_i \) for the Sun and \( R_j \) for the GC, are chosen such that the radial distance between adjacent circles is \( \Delta R = R / 5 = 1.7 \, \text{kpc} \), ensuring a sufficient number of intervals along the Sun-GC axis.
+The radii of these circles, denoted as $\rm r_{i}$ for the Sun and $\rm R_{j}$ for the GC, are chosen such that the radial distance between adjacent circles is $\rm \Delta R=R/10=0.85\rm~kpc$, ensuring a sufficient number of intervals along the Sun-GC axis.
 The intersections of these circles define a grid, with each grid cell corresponding to a circular region centered at the intersection points.

-To account for the decrease in binary density with increasing distance from the Sun, caused by selection effects, the radius of each grid cell increases with distance.
-Specifically, the radius \( R_{ci} \) of each grid cell is given by the following relation:
+To account for the decrease in binary density with increasing distance from the Sun, the radius of each grid cell increases with distance.
+Specifically, the radius $\rm R_{ci}$ of each grid cell is given by the following relation:

-where \( i \) ranges from 1 to 10, corresponding to different radial layers extending up to the maximum considered distance of 18.7 kpc.
-Larger grid cell radii at greater distances help mitigate density fluctuations due to small-number statistics and selection effects.
-The apparent pulsar densities, in units of pulsars per square kiloparsec (\( \text{binaries} \, \text{kpc}^{-2} \)), for each grid cell are presented in Table \ref{table1}.
+where $\rm i$ ranges from 1 to 23, corresponding to different radial layers extending up to the maximum considered distance of 18.7 kpc.
+Larger grid cell radii at greater distances help mitigate density fluctuations due to small-number statistics.
+The apparent binary densities, in units of {binaries} per square kiloparsec ($\rm binaries ~kpc^{-2} $), for each grid cell (silver circles in Figure \ref{projection}) are presented in Figure \ref{Table2D_HMXBs}.
+Due to the stronger penetrating power of hard X-rays~\citep{2010exru.book.....S}, we have not considered the distance selection effect here.